 Also on August 22, 2014, the Company announced a private placement of 10 million units at a price of 0.05 to raise \$500,000.
 Each unit is comprised of a share and a two-year warrant to purchase a share at 0.10.
-There is a warrant acceleration clause that states that should the share price trade at or above 0.12 for a period of 10 consecutive days, the warrant holder would have 20 days to exercise the warrant.
+There is a warrant acceleration clause that states that should the share price trade at or above 0.12 for a period of 10 consecutive days, at the discretion of the Company, the warrant holder would have 20 days to exercise the warrant.
 The private placement closed on October 10, 2014 and was oversubscribed with 11 million units being sold for proceeds of \$550,000.